sourcecred/docs/culture/review_culture.md

 reviewed.

 A change can take many forms, for example:
-- Adding a new guide or piece of documentation
+- Adding or changing official SourceCred documentation (in [sourcecred/docs](https://github.com/sourcecred/docs))
-- Adding a new module to the codebase
+- Adding or changing the SourceCred codebase
-- Modifying an existing guide or module
+- Proposing a re-organization of the [SourceCred Discourse](https://discourse.sourcecred.io/)

 ## Participants in the Review Process

 ### Contributor

 The contributor is the person proposing a change.
 Anyone can decide to be a
-contributor: the only requirements are that you have a change you need to propose, and that you agree to be a respectful participant in the review process.
-(When we have a code of conduct--link to it here.)
+contributor: the only requirements are that they have a change to propose, and that they agree to be a respectful participant in the community.

 ### Reviewer

 The reviewers are the people who review the change, suggest changes to it, and eventually approve it.
-Anyone in the community can act as a reviewer: the only requirements are that you have some insight to share (or questions to ask) about the change, and that you agree to be a respectful participant in the process.
+Anyone in the community can act as a reviewer: the only requirements are that they have some insight to share (or questions to ask) about the change, and that they agree to be a respectful participant in the community.

 ### Maintainer